sheriffjimoh/time_table_management_system/README.md

 Download Xampp for your machine. (mac/linux/window) LINK : https://www.apachefriends.org/download.html

-extract this file into the xampp htdoc folder import database
+Extract this file into the xampp htdoc folder and Import database